mohitpai/journey-optimizer.en/help/using/building-journeys/using-the-journey-designer.md

 When you design your journey, the first question you want to ask is how profiles will enter the journey.
 There are two possibilities:

-**Start with an event**: when a journey is set to listen to events, individuals enter the journey **unitarily** in real-time.
+1. **Start with an event**: when a journey is set to listen to events, individuals enter the journey **unitarily** in real-time.
 Messages included in your journey are sent to the person currently flowing into the journey.
 [Learn more about events](../event/about-events.md)

-**Start with a Read Segment**: you can set your journey to listen to Adobe Experience Platform segments.
+1. **Start with a Read Segment**: you can set your journey to listen to Adobe Experience Platform segments.
 In this case, all individuals belonging to the specified segment enter the journey.
 Messages included in your journey are sent to the individuals belonging to the segment.
 [Learn more about reading segments](read-segment.md).

 ## Define the next steps{#define-next-steps}

 After your first event or Read Segment, you can combine the different activities to build your multi-step cross-channel scenarios.
 Choose, from the palette, the steps you need.

-**Events**
+### Events{#jo-event}

+Events are what trigger a personalized journey, such as an online purchase.
+Once someone enters a journey, they move through as an individual, and no two individuals are moving along at the same rate or along the same path.

-When you start your journey with an event, the journey will be triggered when the event is received.
-The person will then follow, individually, the next steps defined in your journey.
+When you start your journey with an event, the journey is triggered when the event is received.
+Each person in the journey then follows, individually, the next steps defined in your journey.

 You can add **several events** in your journey, as long as they use the same namespace.
 Events are configured beforehand.
-[Learn more about events](about-journey-activities.md#event-activities)
+[Learn more about journey events](about-journey-activities.md#event-activities)

 You can also add a **Reaction** event after a message to react to tracking data related to the message.
 This allows you, for example, to send another message if the individual opened the previous message or clicked inside it.
-Learn more in this [section](reaction-events.md).
+[Learn more about reaction events](reaction-events.md).

-The **Segment Qualification** event activity allows you to make individuals enter or move forward in a journey based on Adobe Experience Platform segment entrances and exits.
+Use **Segment Qualification** event activity to make individuals enter or move forward in a journey based on Adobe Experience Platform segment entrances and exits.
 You can make all new silver customers enter a journey and send personalized messages.
 Learn more in this [section](segment-qualification-events.md).

-**Orchestration**
+### Orchestration{#jo-orch}

+Orchestration activities are different conditions that help determine the next step in the journey.

-In the orchestration activities, you'll find the **Read Segment** activity which allows you to set your journey to listen to an Adobe Experience Platform segment.
+From the orchestration activities, use the **Read Segment** activity to set your journey to listen to an Adobe Experience Platform segment.
 [Learn more about the Read Segment activity](read-segment.md).

 The other activities allow you to add conditions to your journey to define several paths, set a waiting time before executing the next activity, or end your journey.
-Learn more in this [section](about-journey-activities.md#orchestration-activities).

-**Actions**
+[Learn more about orchestration activities](about-journey-activities.md#orchestration-activities).

+### Actions{#jo-actions}

+Actions are what you want to happen as result of some kind of trigger, like sending a message.
+It is the piece of journey that the customer experiences.
+This could be an email, SMS or Push message, or a third-party action, such as a Slack message.

-You will find here the channel action activity which allows you to include a message designed in [!DNL Journey Optimizer].
+The channel action activities allows you to include a message designed in [!DNL Journey Optimizer].
 [Learn more about the channel action activities](journeys-message.md)

-You will also find the custom actions that you've configured to send messages with third-party systems.
-Learn more in this [section](about-journey-activities.md#action-activities).
+From the action activities, use custom actions to send messages with third-party systems.
+[Learn more about custom actions](about-journey-activities.md#action-activities).

 ## Add alternative paths{#paths}